wellimbharath/bharathsh36.github.io/_pages/about.md

 **Frontend**: Exploring Nuxt.js, but currently using react for frontend.

-**DB 💽 **: For most of my coding life, I have experience working with Mysql, Postgres, and MongoDB.
+**Data**: For most of my coding life, I have experience working with Mysql, Postgres, and MongoDB.

 I have experieince setting up VMs, setup dns, setup api gateway to applications, have built custom plugins in lua for [Kong](https://konghq.com/).